Kernix13/website-marketing/web-marketing.md

 - infographics
 - Don’t underestimate the power of guest blogging - contributing to other reputable websites, you can tap into their audience, increase your exposure, and even enhance your website’s SEO through backlinks

-4. Enable self-service
+### 4. Step 4: Enable self-service

-- the ability to complete tasks online without the need for a phone call - to book appointments, request sales calls, or schedule consultations directly through your website
+- The ability to complete tasks online without the need for a phone call - to book appointments, request sales calls, or schedule consultations directly through your website

-5. Post on social media
+### 5. Step 5: Post on social media

 > SEE `4-social-meda.md`